How To... - Crafting ideas - Finishing Techniques

 The log cabin has blackened wood on the outside.
 How can it be cleaned?

-"The round log cabin has blackened wood on the outside in places.
+"The round log cabin has blackened wood outside in places.
 Can it be cleaned?"
-This is the question asked by someone interested in buying the log cabin.
+That's the question asked by someone interested in buying the log cabin.
 The message mentioned that it had never been lived in and I assumed that the wood had not been protected at all on the outside.
-As a result, the blackness was from damp, mould and the natural change in colour of the wood under UV rays.
-The best way to achieve clean wood in this case is sandblasting, with the recommendation to call a company specialising in such services.
-There are blasting guns and machines on the market, some at very affordable prices, leading many to believe that they can easily do it themselves.
-Sandblasting, however, is a complex process, and if it's the wood that needs to be sandblasted, things get even more complicated.
+As a result, the blackness was from dampness, mildew, and the wood naturally changing color under UV rays.
+The best way to get clean wood in this case is sandblasting, with the recommendation to use a company that specializes in such services.
+Sandblasting guns and machines are available on the market, some at very affordable prices, leading many people to believe that they can easily do it themselves.
+But sandblasting is a complex process, and if it's the wood that needs to be sandblasted, things get even more complicated.

 wood cleaning by sandblasting